Okay this is the last chapter. I hope you enjoy it.

 I don't own Bones.

 Entering the Lab, Booth looked around and saw Cam and Wendell on the platform.
 Hodgins was standing below the platform, clipboard in hand, talking to Brennan.
-Smiling, Booth walked over to where his girlfriend was standing and placed his hand on her arm, "Hey Bones.
+His smile bright, Booth walked over to where his girlfriend was standing and placed his hand on her arm.
+"Hey Bones.
 I need to talk to you a minute.
 Do you have time?"

-Turning her attention towards Booth, his partner smiled, "Yes of course.
+Her attention now on Booth, his partner returned his smile.
+"Yes of course.
 Would you like to talk here or in my office?"

 Looking around at the comings and goings of the squints and Lab employees, Booth pulled her hand and stepped a few paces back from Hodgins.
 "I'd like to talk to you here."

-Stepping away from Hodgins, Brennan stepped closer to Booth.
-Booth, placing both hands on her shoulders, "Stand there."
+Booth, placed both hands on her shoulders and glanced around.
+"Stand there."
 Stepping back, he licked his lips, placed his hand in his jacket pocket and pulled out a small box.
-Kneeling on his right knee, Booth looked up into the shocked face of his lover, "So Bones, I don't know if this is really the right place to do this; but, I'm tired of trying to do things quietly between us.
+Kneeling on his right knee, Booth looked up into the shocked face of his lover.
+"So Bones . . .
+I don't know if this is really the right place to do this, but I'm tired of trying to do things quietly between us.
 I want the world to know that I love you and . . .
 And I want to live the rest of my life with you.
 I want to become your husband and I want the world to know that fact.
 I love you Bones.
-I've loved you for a long time.
+I've loved you for a long time . . .
 Sometimes I think I love you so much that I have a hard time breathing.
-My love for you is so deep and strong that I don't think I could love you harder if I tried; but, I'd like to find out if it's possible. . . .
-Temperance, will you marry me?
+My love for you is so deep and strong that I don't think I could love you harder if I tried, but I'd like to find out if it's possible . . .
+Temperance Brennan, will you marry me?
 Will you allow me the honor of becoming your husband?"

 Interrupting Booth, Brennan took the ring box from his hand and opened it.
 Taking the ring out of the box, she slid the ring on her ring finger and remarked, "Traditional belief established that the Vena Amoris vein ran directly from the heart to the fourth finger of the left hand.
 It's actually inaccurate since all the fingers in the hand have a similar vein structure.
 Still, I think it is romantic.
 Thank you Booth."

-Angela, standing in the hallway, her hands under her mouth, shouted, "For God's sake, kiss her."
+Angela, standing in the hallway, her hands under her mouth, shouted out to Booth.
+"For God's sake, kiss her."

-Turning to look at Angela, Booth smiled and turned back to Brennan, "Bones, I'm going to kiss you."
-Leaning down, Booth captured her lips with his and kissed her softly.
+Turning to look at Angela, Booth smiled and turned back towards Brennan.
+"Bones, I'm going to kiss you."
+Leaning down, he captured her lips with his and kissed her softly.

-His eyes large, Hodgins started clapping, "Well thank God that's over.
+His eyes large, Hodgins started clapping his hands.
+"Well thank God that's over.
 The suspense was killing me."

-Smiling, Brennan looked down at her cutting board, "Good, I'll make all of the arrangements.
-I'll just tell you where and when, when I'm ready."
+Pleased that he'd consented, Brennan looked down at her cutting board.
+"Good, I'll make all of the arrangements.
+I'll just tell you when and where, when I'm ready."

-Rubbing his chin, Booth smiled, "Sure, sounds okay to me."
+Succesfully feeind a green bean to his toddler, Booth laughed.
+"Sure, sounds okay to me."